 The city is separated into two quarters namely the French Quarter (also known as White Town or Ville Blanche) and the Indian quarter (known otherwise as Black Town or Ville Noire).
 The former is characterised by building built in typical colonial architecture and the latter boasts of ancient Tamil styles and designs.
 The fusion of these two unique styles gives the city of Pondicherry an air of elegance and distinctiveness.

 Pondicherry, with its culture imbued with French and Tamil influences, offers a mosaic of culinary wonders to food lovers.
 Travellers can enjoy authentic French baguettes, brioches and pastries in this city along with traditional Tamil and Kerala cuisines.
 Le Club, Blue Dragon, Statsanga, Rendezvous, Sea Gulls, Le Café, La Coromandel and La Terrasse are some of the recommended places for an exquisite dining experience.

-The streets and boutiques of the city serve as paradise for those who enjoy shopping.
-The wide ranging array of handicrafts, fabrics, stones, wooden sculptures, mats, pottery, perfumes, incenses, mirror works, lamps and candles offers an excellent shopping experience to those who stroll through the city.
+The streets and boutiques of the city serve as a paradise for those who enjoy shopping.
+The wide-ranging array of handicrafts, fabrics, stones, wooden sculptures, mats, pottery, perfumes, incenses, mirror works, lamps and candles offer an excellent shopping experience to those who stroll through the city.
 International Yoga Festival during December, the French Food Festival during the month of August and the shopping festival of January rate among the most frequented festivals of the region.